DeLaSalleUniversity-Manila-DISMATH-t216/DismathPortfolio-JasonLadines/README.md

 After the example, we proceeded to discuss about instantiation.
 Instantiation is a rule of inference that is used to conclude that if x is part of the domain X, then if X is true, then x is true.
 An example is if there are houses with the same blueprint wherein the domain is all the houses in a street, picking a certain house within that domain is an instantiation.

+The last exercise we did for the day was the Chapter 1.6 end chapter questions.
+The question that I was able to answer was:

+4.)
+What rule of inference is used in each of these arguments? a.)
+Kangaroos live in Australia and are marsupials.
+Therefore, kangaroos are marsupials.
+Answer: Simplification

+The meeting ended with Sir giving as a homework for the next meeting.

+##Assignment No. 3
+###Chapter 1.7
+7.)
+Use a direct proof to show that every odd integer is the difference of two squares.
+Answer:

+21.)
+Let P(n) be the proposition "If a and b are positive real numbers, then (a + b)^n >= a^n + b^n."
+Prove that P(1) is true.
+What kind of proof did you use?
+Answer: